 Clarifying that interactive communication (for the purposes of CPT codes 99457 and 99458) involves real-time synchronous, two-way audio interaction that is capable of being enhanced with video or other data transmission.

-Last year in 2022, CMS introduced a new category of digital health services – Remote Therapeutic Monitoring (RTM) – and the associated billing and reimbursement codes to accompany these services.
+In 2022, CMS introduced a new category of digital health services – Remote Therapeutic Monitoring (RTM) – and the associated billing and reimbursement codes to accompany these services.
 The new codes are intended to expand the scope and reach of digital health technologies to reimburse monitoring of non-physiologic data.
 The RTM family includes three practice expense (PE)-only codes and two codes that include professional work.

 The intent for RTM is different in scope and data gathering methodology than RPM.
 The codes are limited to the musculoskeletal system and respiratory system, and are intended to be non-physiologic in nature with more attention to therapy, adherence and response.